ros/rosdistro/CONTRIBUTING.md

 Some existing rules do not have `python-` or `python3-` prefixes, but this is no longer recommended.
 If the package ever becomes available in Debian or Ubuntu, the `python3-` prefix ensures that the `pip` key is next to it alphabetically.
 The `-pip` key should be removed when the package becomes available on all platforms, and all existing users of the `-pip` key should migrate to the new key.

+As a reminder `pip` rules should not be used on Gentoo.
+See above for the Gentoo specific guidelines.

 How to submit pull requests
 ---------------------------